Read Xunzi with voice, context, and method in the same frame.

 Prompt 2: Identify Xunzi's major concepts, methods, or questions.

-1. Human nature: Left alone, human tendencies do not automatically mature into virtue.
+1. Human nature: left alone, human tendencies do not automatically mature into virtue.

-2. Ritual as training: Li matters because conduct, feeling, and hierarchy need shaping, not mere expression.
+2. Ritual as training: li matters because conduct, feeling, and hierarchy need shaping, not mere expression.

-3. Deliberate effort: Moral growth is an achievement of practice and correction rather than a spontaneous bloom.
+3. Deliberate effort: moral growth is an achievement of practice and correction rather than a spontaneous bloom.

-4. Order and naming: Social clarity depends on disciplined distinctions, education, and stable norms.
+4. Order and naming: social clarity depends on disciplined distinctions, education, and stable norms.

 Prompt 3: Where does Xunzi's view face its strongest objection?

-1. Strongest objection: Whether the emphasis on training produces moral seriousness or leans too heavily toward hierarchy and control.
+2. Why the objection bites: Whether the emphasis on training produces moral seriousness or leans too heavily toward hierarchy and control.

 Prompt 4: How should a contemporary reader begin with Xunzi?